jes89/my-intermediate-react/README.md

 ### If I am allowed to file by only relative path, I have to I have to approach files like ../../../../components/myComponents sometime. ### The way to prevent this case is configuration.

+    If I am on Window Os.
+Add the croess-evn.

+    yarn add cross-env

     package.json

     "start": "NODE_PATH=src react-scripts start",